 The old subject of AI in the translation business

-I have been thinking about how, for years now, translators have been threatened by the machine translation technology (I wrote a little about it here), but we were isolated as an “invisible” profession and, a lot of people still believe that Artificial Intelligence can replace the craft of translation.
+I have been thinking about how, for years now, translators have been threatened by the machine translation technology (I wrote a little about it before here), but we were isolated as an “invisible” profession and, a lot of people still believe that Artificial Intelligence can replace the craft of translation.

 The AI trend in the translation context was never shocking to the public as we see now that it is threatening the creative world with art, books and images being generated by AI and authors, actors, and artists in general rising to the moment and speaking out.